brok3nwir3/WebLearning/Assignments/wk21/wk21_instructions.md

 - Set the canvas to have a `style` attribute with `2` pixel border, `solid`, with color `#164996`.
 - Below the canvas element, add a script element.
 - Add the source attribute to the script element, and set it to `wk21.js`.
-- Save the HTML file.
+- Save the HTML file, and check if your canvas is displaying correctly.
   - *JavaScript*
+- Note: Refer to the following page if you get stuck: https://www.w3schools.com/graphics/canvas_drawing.asp
 - Create a new JavaScript file, name it `wk21.js`, and open it.
 - Within the JavaScript file, initialize a *constant* variable named, `canvas`.
 - Set the `canvas` variable to a `getElementById` for `Q1`.